Mayron/Demo-NotificationService/README.md

 + public class AuditLogNotificationHandler : INotificationHandler<AuditLogNotification>
 ```

 The problem with this is that the `AuditLogNotificationHandler` class currently works.
-Removing this means that it no longer handles subclasses of `AuditLogNotification` and the other test included in this repository then fails.
+Removing this means that it no longer handles subclass types of `AuditLogNotification` and the other test included in this repository then fails.

 ```csharp
 // ERROR: Does not hit the handler!